 Our nurses and physicians work diligently to ensure you have the best possible experience.
 They use work stations on wheels (WOW) providing immediate access to your x-rays, lab work and all other vital documentation.
 The SLCH Emergency Services Team strives to improve the quality of care and experience related to your visit.

 The Emergency Department provides multi-disciplinary coordinated care between the physicians, nurse practitioners', physician assistants, nurses, technicians and unit support staff ensuring you are always receiving the highest quality of care.
-IN our ongoing efforts to be providing care when its needed, SLCH has recently expanded the hours of operation of the ED's Fast Track, which allows for the triage of less emergent cases.
-This service is now open from 7 a.m. to 11 p.m. daily.
+In our ongoing efforts to be providing care when its needed, SLCH has recently adjusted the hours of operation of the ED's Minor Acute Care area, which allows for the triage of less emergent cases.
 Additionally, valet parking has been added for Emergency Department patients and visitors between the hours of 5 p.m. and 7 a.m.

 What it means to be a Level III Trauma Center: